 The battery powered weed eater is a good option if you have a larger yard that only needs general lawn care.
 Even if you have a few acres with some bushes and small trimming to take care of, these will easily complete the task.

 This monster from BLACK+DECKER is head and shoulders above the competition.
 Loaded with plenty of features that not only sound cool; they are actually useful.
-It weighs just 9 lbs. for great mobility and comfort.
+It is lightweight for great mobility and comfort.

 40 Volt MAX Lithium Battery